We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 According to TheTribe, “Members of our support groups have found that, in addition to professional therapy, sharing stories and meeting others with anxiety can be therapeutic.”

-TheTribe claims they’re not just a support group.
+TheTribe claims it’s not just a support group.
 In addition to online groups, TheTribe offers an environment of support and encouragement.
 Members are prompted to complete fun and inspiring activities, connect with others, chart their mood, and more.

 With more than 130,000 tribe members, TheTribe is a large community of people who understand.